mperitv/Harmony-of-Rhythms/README.md

 (After completing all of this work, I plan to make the music myself, but these songs are also very beautiful!!!)

+## AI Usage
+AI was only used in a portion of the code and for debugging in the project; the visuals are mine, and the music belongs to the individuals mentioned above.
+I plan to make the music myself in the near future.

 ## Tech Stack